siderolabs/talos/website/content/v1.2/talos-guides/install/cloud-platforms/aws.md

 done
 ```

-> Make a note of the resulting `PrivateIpAddress` from the init and controlplane nodes for later use.
+> Make a note of the resulting `PrivateIpAddress` from the controlplane nodes for later use.

 #### Create the Worker Nodes